 - The Audit and Risk Committee provides expert advice to the Governing Board on Torrens’ audit and risk performance.

-The third committee, Remuneration and Senior Staff Committee, meets annually, and as required, to oversee senior appointments (CEO, VC, CFO and COO), President performance and Board succession and development.
+The third committee, Remuneration and Senior Staff Committee, meets annually, and as required, to oversee senior appointments (CEO, VC and CFO), President performance and Board succession and development.

 Governing Board members

 Michael was Managing Director Asia Pacific, Laureate International Universities until 2019.
 He most recently served as founding President of the Royal Melbourne Institute of Technology’s (RMIT) University in Vietnam, where he established 2 campuses in Hanoi and Ho Chi Minh City.
 Previously, he was the Australian Ambassador to Vietnam and Laos, founding CEO of the Australian Television Network at the ABC, and has served as a member of the Australian diplomatic corps in China, Cambodia, Indonesia, Thailand, Japan, France and Italy.

 Linda is President, Torrens University Australia; CEO, Think Education and CEO Laureate Australia.
 Prior to joining Torrens in 2014, Linda was Deputy Vice Chancellor and Director TAFE at Swinburne University, Melbourne.
 Prior to Swinburne, Linda held the position of Director of Metropolitan South Institute of TAFE in Brisbane and was a senior Queensland Government executive with the Department of Education, Training and the Arts.
 She also has global business and educational experience, including Corporate CEO, Futures Stockbroker, Managing Director Dartington Tech UK and Director of Stoke-on-Trent FE College.